 Pros And Cons Of Wood Furnaces

-The most commonly mentioned advantage of a wood furnace is that they can dramatically cut your enery bills.
+The most commonly mentioned advantage of a wood furnace is that they can dramatically cut your energy bills.
 This is especially true if you need a heating system that heats several buildings, such as your home, a workshop, and perhaps an outdoor sauna.
-However, there's no magic to this -- you need to have a ready supply of fuel and a willingness to feed that fuel into the furnace on a regular basis.

-On the flip side, however, the Northeast States for Coordinated Air Use Management (NESCAUM) released a report in March 2006 that was very critical of the emissions produced by outdoor wood furnaces.
+Before recent EPA changes, emissions were a real problem.
+The Northeast States for Coordinated Air Use Management (NESCAUM) released a report in March 2006 that was very critical of the emissions produced by outdoor wood furnaces.
 In particular they found that average real-world emissions were "twenty times higher than the average in-use emissions of an EPA certified wood stove."
-The report speculates that these emissions could cause an increase in respiratory and lung problems for people living near outdoor wood furnaces.
-The US federal government does not have mandatory pollution controls for these furnaces.
+The report speculated that these emissions could cause an increase in respiratory and lung problems for people living near outdoor wood furnaces.

 Installing an Outdoor Wood Boiler